 Graduate jobs in science and research

-As a scientist, you could find yourself working in industry, research, healthcare or education.
-To land one of these jobs, you'll need:
+If you're looking for a career in the science industry, you could opt for a graduate job in industry, research and development, healthcare or education.
+To land one of these positions, you'll need:

 - a strong academic record: lots of science employers value high academic achievements so it's common for you to need at least a 2.1 degree.
 Some employers may accept a 2.2 if you have a postgraduate degree as well.